bodagovsky/subtable_bot/README.md

 - **Channel support**: Works in Telegram channels for all participants
 - **Private chat support**: Also works in one-on-one conversations
 - **Smart interaction**: Users can mention the bot or reply to its messages
+- **Probability-based execution**: Bot uses AI to assess command probability and executes high-confidence commands automatically
-- **Confirmation system**: Bot asks for confirmation before executing commands
+- **Smart confirmation**: Bot only asks for confirmation when multiple commands match or confidence is low
 - **Clarification requests**: Bot asks for clarification when commands are unclear

 ## Setup